bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 I haven't tried this but it seems like something pretty reasonable to do (assuming you have a good model *and* I haven't made a serious logical error).
-The only problem with autoregressive models is that they are slow!
+The only problem with generative autoregressive models is that they are slow because you have to call them :math:`n` times.
 Perhaps that's why no one is interested in this?
 In any case, the next method overcomes this problem.

 |h3| Latent Variable Models |h3e|